Nature and Culture International is joining nature lovers around the world to celebrate the Year of the Bird.

 Andean condors: Mother and daughter in Río León Reserve.
 Photography: Camera trap – E. Arbeláez

 The new Cóndor – Río León Reserve comprises four adjoining municipal reserves – Saraguro, Oña, Santa Isabel and Nabón – which have been declared by Municipal Ordinance.
-To strengthen the conservation status of this area further, NCI will support these four municipalities in proposing the inclusion of the Cóndor – Río León Municipal Reserve within the National System of Protected Areas.
+To strengthen the conservation status of this area further, Nature & Culture will support these four municipalities in proposing the inclusion of the Cóndor – Río León Municipal Reserve within the National System of Protected Areas.
 This would provide additional protections against habitat loss and damaging activities like mining that could jeopardize the condor´s future in this windswept reserve.